elytra99/skyladudek.github.io/README.md

 2. Select "Create new file"
 ![](https://github.com/skyladudek/skyladudek.github.io/blob/master/images/Create%20new.png)

-3. Create a new file called `index.md` this file will contain the content you want to be displayed on the GitHub page.
-In this case, your Markdown resume.
+3. Create a new file called `index.md`.
+This file will contain the content you want to be displayed on the GitHub page, in this case, your Markdown resume.

 4. Under "Edit your file" you can copy the text of your Markdown resume file, and paste it here --